Greenbrier, Arkansas LSAT Prep Classes

 Full Length LSAT Course

 - 160 hours of instruction (60 in class and 100 online)

 - Instructors who have scored in the 98th percentile or higher on an officially administered LSAT

-- The complete set of TestMasters LSAT books delivered free via courier, including licensed use of over 8000 actual LSAT questions
+- The complete set of TestMasters LSAT materials delivered free via courier, including materials that contain over 9000 actual LSAT questions

 - Full access to the LSAT study tools in our Online Resource Center—here, students can score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, watch instructional videos and read written explanations, sharpen argument evaluation skills with the Flawed Methods of Reasoning database, locate questions using the LSAT Search Engine, and receive academic bulletins concerning the LSAT and law school admissions

 - 24/7 Academic Support from our LSAT faculty

 - More than 160 hours of instructional videos featuring TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT